joatmon08/terraform-kubernetes/README.md

 that uses the Consul deployment's workspace.
 This is because this Vault configuration needs to use a Consul backend.

+Include __VCS Integration__ with the working
+directory to `vault`.
+Make sure you select
+__Include submodules on clone__ under the workspace's VCS settings.
+We don't have a Helm chart repository so its reference exists as a submodule.

-You'll need to specify variables in `variables.tf` within the Terraform Cloud workspace for the Vault deployment.
+Specify variables in `variables.tf` within the Terraform Cloud workspace for the Vault deployment.